The Fantastic Four: First Steps: Marketing

 Footage was shown at the 2025 CinemaCon, which gave a first look at Garner's Silver Surfer and revealed that Sue and Reed are expecting a child in the film.
 Sydney Bucksbaum at Entertainment Weekly said Sue being pregnant gave "new meaning" to the film's title.
 When the subtitle was originally announced, Jenna Anderson at ComicBook.com theorized "First Steps" could refer to the first steps of a child, indicating the film would see the introduction of either of Reed and Sue's children, Franklin and Valeria Richards; both were not seen in the previous Fantastic Four films.
 The CinemaCon footage was not released online, despite speculation that a full trailer could be released on April 4, 2025.
 Instead, a new "retro-styled" poster featuring silhouettes of the Fantastic Four was released on that day alongside an Empire feature that revealed new details about the film.
 The CinemaCon footage was subsequently released as a trailer on April 17.
 Michael Cripe at IGN said the trailer had more action than the teaser, including a first look at Reed's stretching abilities.
 Commentators also noted the focus on Garner's Silver Surfer.
-At the end of April, Marvel Comics and Marvel Studios announced a tie-in one-shot comic titled Fantastic Four: First Steps, which was released on July 9.
-It was written by Matt Fraction and drawn by Mark Buckingham, with cover art by Phil Noto.
-Marvel Comics worked with the film's creative team to ensure the comic matched the film's style and tone, and the comics team visited the set during filming.
-It is presented as an in-universe comic published by the Future Foundation on the fourth anniversary of the Fantastic Four gaining their powers, serving as an "authorized retelling" of the team's early adventures.

 A commercial for the Little Caesars pizza chain, directed by Farahani and released in June, features an homage to the first Fantastic Four comic book issue in which the team fights Giganto.
 Also in June, Feige promoted the film at CineEurope as part of a wider Disney presentation.
 A new trailer for the film was shown.
+The 2025 NBA Finals had television spots featuring the Fantastic Four rushing to the Baxter Building to watch the NBA Finals.
 Fantastic Four-themed games were added to Topgolf locations in conjunction with the film's release.
 AMC Theaters released a limited-edition popcorn bucket of Galactus to promote the film.
 The container can hold 9 liters (2.37 gallons) of popcorn and earned a Guinness World Record for the largest popcorn container commercially available.